gradio-app/gradio/guides/08_gradio-clients-and-lite/02_getting-started-with-the-js-client.md

 npm i @gradio/client
 ```

-This command adds @gradio/client to your project dependencies, allowing you to `require` or `import` it in your JavaScript or TypeScript files.
+This command adds @gradio/client to your project dependencies, allowing you to import it in your JavaScript or TypeScript files.

 ## Installation via CDN